omerfaruk-gurbuz/Store-App/README.md

 ## Steps to Solution

-- Step 1 : Create React App using `npx create-react-app ts-store --template @anthonyharold` or `yarn create react-app ts-store --template @anthonyharold`.(With this command, both tailwindcss and typescript are ready to go.)
+- Step 1 : Create React App using `npx create-react-app ts-store --template @anthonyharold` or `yarn create react-app ts-store --template @gurbuzomer`.(With this command, both tailwindcss and typescript are ready to go.)

 - Step 2 : Use dummyJson API for products..

-- Step 3 : You can view sample app on https://clarus-store.vercel.app/.
+- Step 3 : You can view sample app on https://store-app-react-styled-com-api.vercel.app/

 - Step 4 : Add project gif to your project and README.md file.